flatcar/scripts/repos/gentoo-subset/README.md

 file.
 Install `dev-util/catalyst` and run `/usr/lib64/catalyst/targets/stage1/build.py` to get a list of packages needed for the boostrapping process, then run `emerge --emptytree` on that list.

-A package's ebuild must be removed from `portage-stable` _and_ the package must be removed locally.
+A package's ebuild must be removed from `gentoo-subset` _and_ the package must be removed locally.
 If only the ebuild is removed, the package will be silently elided in the `emerge --emptytree` dependency list.
 To see if there are any packages installed without ebuilds run `eix -tTc`.
 There are no `eix-<arch>-usr` wrappers, so double check the packages are also unmerged via the `emerge-<arch>-usr` commands.
 Make sure to run